Sliders offer an excellent way to show off your visual content, such as photos and videos, to capture visitors’ attention.

 Let’s face it: content sliders are awesome.
 When done right, they conserve precious screen real estate and help engage visitors immediately upon landing on your page.

-A video and image slider is a slider that contains both videos and images.
-Sometimes, you will want both videos and images in one slider rather than creating sliders for one or the other.
+A video and image slider contains both media types.
+Sometimes, you will want videos and images in one slider rather than creating sliders for one or the other.

 Let’s say you have a real estate website for various home listings.
 You can add pictures of the home along with a video walkthrough inside, giving users a more interactive experience.